UFC, WWE combine to form $21.4B sports entertainment company

 The new company plans to trade on the New York Stock Exchange under the “TKO” ticker symbol.
 Its board will have 11 members, with six being appointed by Endeavor and five being appointed by WWE.

+“We like the assets of UFC and also WWE in a world where linear TV is losing market share to streaming, thus live sport content is in high demand,” wrote Jeffries analyst Randal Konik said in a note to clients.

 The transaction, which was approved by the boards of Endeavor and WWE, is targeted to close in the second half of the year.
+It still needs regulatory approval.

 Shares of World Wrestling Entertainment Inc., based in Stamford, Connecticut, fell more than 8% before the opening bell.
 Shares of Endeavor, based in Beverly Hills, California, rose nearly 3%.